arvidn/libtorrent/docs/manual.rst

    only allocate storage for the downloaded pieces.

 2. The *compact allocation* mode, where only files are allocated for actual pieces that have been downloaded.
+This is the default allocation mode in libtorrent.

-3. The *sparse allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
+3. The *sparce allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
 This is the recommended (and default) mode.

 The allocation mode is selected when a torrent is started.
 It is passed as an